pablodecm/phd_thesis/src/105_chapter_5.md

 which represent a particular online selection sequence at the HLT.
 The sequence is preceded by a given set of L1 trigger seeds, as conceptually reviewed in [Section @sec:trigger].
-The L1 trigger paths depend on each of the paths, but are logical OR between several conditions requiring a certain number of L1 jets over a given energy or the total deposited energy on the calorimeter $H_T$ to be over a certain threshold.
+The L1 trigger paths are different for each of the HLT paths, but are based on  the logical OR between several conditions requiring a certain number of L1 jets over a given energy or the total deposited energy on the calorimeter $H_T$ to be over a certain threshold.
 At the HLT, both paths require some quality criteria on the reconstructed primary vertex and at least 4 reconstructed jets within a pseudo-rapidity range defined by $|\eta| < 2.6$.
-The first path in addition requires that the momenta of two of the reconstructed jets, satisfy the requirement $p_T>90\ \textrm{GeV}$, while two other jets are required to have
+The first path in addition requires that the momenta of two of the reconstructed jets satisfy the requirement $p_T>90\ \textrm{GeV}$, while two other jets are required to have
 $p_T>30\ \textrm{GeV}$.
 The second path instead requires that the event contains at least